-The hubby recently brought home some activated charcoal soap, and I’ll admit I was skeptical at first.
+I’ll admit I was skeptical about activated charcoal soap at first.
 This gal loves her body wash and foaming hand soap.
 But now I’m hooked.
 I have become a total convert to the simple bar of soap (makes sense why it’s been around so long)!

-Activated charcoal is an odorless, black powder that has impressive absorptive properties.
-When used in soap, it is detoxifying, exfoliating, clarifying, and just plain ol’ feels good—all without drying out the skin (I use it head to toe, face included).
+As a kid, my dad pulled out activated charcoal all the time for everything from bee stings to upset stomachs.
+When used in soap, charcoal is detoxifying, exfoliating, clarifying, and just plain ol’ feels good—all without drying out the skin (I use it head to toe, face included).

 What Is Activated Charcoal?